asddsa1137/ton-rustnode-scripts/README.md

 Node binary will be saved to `rustnet.ton.dev/bin` directory.
 Tools like `tonos-cli` will be saved to `rustnet.ton.dev/tools`.
 Working directory is `/var/ton-node`.

+# Known issues

+1. Validator scripts are currently unsupported.

+2. Scripts are leaving some trash in random directories.